SETI/rms-opus/.github/pull_request_template.md

 - Fixes #XXX
-- Were any Django, import pipeline, table_schema, or dictionary files modified?
+- Were any Django, import pipeline, or table_schema files modified?
 Y/N
   - If YES:
     - Database used: XXX
     - All Django tests pass: Y/NA